 Kimba, Half Way across Australia (John Meredith photo)

-This is at Kimba where we interviewed Ma Seal, was about Merro’s trip to see her.
+This is at Kimba where we interviewed Ma Seal, the reason for our trip.
 The postboard is advertising Kimbar on the Eyre Peninsula S.A. as half way across Australia between Sydney and Perth.

 Cranbrook WA - Sept 1991